 We expect to derive a significant portion of our revenue from the renewal of existing customers' contracts and sales of additional solutions to existing customers.
-As part of our growth strategy, for instance, we are recently focused on expanding our solutions among current customers.
+As part of our growth strategy, for instance, we have recently focused on expanding our solutions among current customers.
+For example, with the acquisitions of 2nd.MD and PlushCare, we introduced our expert medical opinion and virtual primary care offerings to our customers.
 Achieving a high customer retention rate and selling additional applications and solutions are critical to our future business, revenue growth, and results of operations.
 Factors that may affect our retention rate and our ability to sell additional applications and solutions include the following: